DinisCruz/Cruz-and-Cruz__Music/Marc-Noah/gigs/london-12-Oct-2025/songs/README.md

 ---

-## Two-Version Concept
+## Two-Version Concept *(CANCELLED)*

-This concert features two versions of selected songs to demonstrate musical evolution:
+~~This concert was originally planned to feature two versions of selected songs to demonstrate musical evolution.~~

-**Road Trip (Songs #1 & #9)**
-- Marc Noah's original composition
-- Opens and nearly closes the concert
-- Two distinct arrangements showcase evolution

-**Fast Car (Songs #2 & #7)**
-- Tracy Chapman cover
-- Traditional vs. experimental approaches
-- Demonstrates reinterpretation possibilities
+**Change:** The two-version concept has been cancelled.
+The concert will now feature single versions of Roadtrip and Fast Car only.
+- Slots 07-fast-car-v2 and 09-road-trip-v2 will not be used

 ---